-2.1.4.3 Supplementary pension or early retirement schemes for members of the Board, CEO or key function holders
+2.1.4.3 Supplementary pension or early retirement schemes

-Members of the Board, CEO or key function holders8 employed in Sweden are entitled to pension according to FTP179 or individually agreed defined contribution pension.
+Members of the Board, CEO and key function holders employed in Sweden are entitled to pension according to FTP17 or individually agreed defined contribution pension.
 Of these, employees in Norway are covered by a defined contribution or a defined benefit pension depending on the year of birth.
-Employees in Finland are not covered by any supplementary pension or early retirement schemes10.
+Employees in Finland are not covered by any supplementary pension or early retirement schemes.
+Members of the Board are entitled to pension from their ordinary employment according to above and do not receive any further pension benefits for board assignments.

-2.1.5 Material transactions with shareholders, with persons who exercise a significant influence on the undertaking and with members of the Board
+2.1.5 Material transactions

-The following material transactions have taken place during the reporting period:
+The following material transactions with shareholders, with persons who exercise a significant influence on the undertaking and with members of the Board have taken place during the reporting period:

 - If Holding is the primary account holder in a Group account structure that covers all transaction accounts in If's insurance operations.
-In such a structure, material transactions have, on a regular basis, taken place during the year; - If and Sampo have an asset management agreement according to which all investment decisions, within the framework of the Investment Policy, have been outsourced to Sampo.
-Compensation for these services is based on a fixed commission calculated in accordance with market value of the managed investment asset; and If has paid a dividend of 6.9 BnSEK to If Holding.
+In such a structure, material transactions have, on a regular basis, taken place during the year; - If and Sampo have had an asset management agreement according to which all investment decisions, within the framework of the Investment Policy, were outsourced to Sampo.
+If paid a fixed commission calculated on the market value of the managed investment assets.
+Since September 2021 the agreement has been replaced with an asset management agreement with a more limited scope between If and a subsidiary to Sampo.
+The compensation is calculated in a similar manner; and - If has paid a dividend of 5,500 MSEK to If Holding.